How to Successfully Introduce and Market a Meal Prep, Delivery and Meal Kit Subscription Business

 Know serving sizes as well, especially when delivering perishable products.
 Smaller servings mean fewer ingredients and less perishable ingredients, so you need to be economical in determining a cost per unit as well as storage.
 If your target audience is people who live alone, you want to sell smaller portions.
 For families, prepare three to four serving sizes at minimum and offer discounts on bulk if you can manage it.

 Accommodating special diets is one way to find your niche.
 You can provide freshly-made gluten-free foods or ingredients that won’t trigger a celiac reaction.
 Or you can deliver frozen foods low in refined sugar.
-This is just one example, however; you can find other niches with a little bit of research into supply and demand, and into what consumers want.

 Build Trust Over Time